tbidne/shrun/documentation/faq.md

 > [!IMPORTANT]
 >
-> There are several nuances.
+> There are some nuances.
 >
 > - Edges respect aliases.
 That is, suppose we have
 >